 They want to be involved in the activities that their humans are participating in, so don’t be surprised when your Turkish Angora is following you around your house.

 These cats are social and affectionate, especially with their humans, but they will open up to strangers after a bit of time.
-They are sweet and gentle, making them a great pet to have when you have children or other animals.
+They are sweet and gentle, making them a great pet to have when you have older children or other animals.
 The more people and pets in the house, the better, so that your Turkish Angora has plenty of beings to keep them occupied and entertained.

 Caring for the Turkish Angora